Brand Name: Amaryl

 - liver impairment (reduction of bile flow, jaundice), as well as hepatitis, which may progress to liver failure

-- blistering skin lesions (porphyria cutanea tarda), sensitivity to light reactions and allergic inflammation of the blood vessels
+- blistering skin lesions (porphyria cutanea tarda), sensitivity to light reactions, and allergic inflammation of the blood vessels

 - reduced white blood cells (leukopenia), reduced immunity (agranulocytosis), reduced blood cells (aplastic anemia), and pancytopenia

-- kidney enzyme deficiency (hepatic porphyria) reactions and disulfiram-like reactions (flushing, fast heartbeat, nausea, thirst, chest pain, vertigo and low blood pressure)
+- kidney enzyme deficiency (hepatic porphyria) reactions and disulfiram-like reactions (flushing, fast heartbeat, nausea, thirst, chest pain, vertigo, and low blood pressure)

-- low sodium levels (hyponatremia) and water retention (Syndrome of Inappropriate Antidiuretic Hormone), most often in patients on other medications or have medical conditions known to cause low sodium or increase release of antidiuretic hormone
+- low sodium levels (hyponatremia) and water retention (Syndrome of Inappropriate Antidiuretic Hormone), most often in patients on other medications or have medical conditions known to cause low sodium or increase the release of antidiuretic hormone

 - distortion of taste (dysgeusia)